 CTM Stan is assigned to one project at .75 FTE and starts a new project at .25 FTE.
 After a few weeks, the new project bumps up to .75 FTE.
 CTM Stan is now at 1.5 FTE, which is 60 hours per week.

 This is why it is important to manage your FTE.
-Ask about your FTE allocation during the interview process and have ongoing discussions with your manager once assigned to projects in case additional support needs to be added to keep your work closer to 40 hours per week.
+Ask about your FTE allocation during the interview process and have ongoing discussions with your manager.
+Your employer may need to find additional support in order to keep your work closer to 40 hours per week.

 Understanding your job responsibilities is the first step to being more efficient.
-You can learn as you go or you can take advantage of training opportunities to help accelerate the learning process.
+You can learn as you go or take advantage of training opportunities to help accelerate the learning process.

-ClinEssentials offers a CTM Training Course that teaches key strategies experienced Clinical Trial Managers use to manage their studies from Start-Up to Close-Out.
-This is training beyond what hiring companies offer and includes professional guidance and proven methods that will boost your confidence and improve your efficiency as a CTM.
+ClinEssentials offers a CTM Training Course that teaches key strategies experienced Clinical Trial Managers use to manage studies from Start-Up to Close-Out.
+This training goes beyond what hiring companies typically offer, including professional guidance and proven methods to boost your confidence and enhance your efficiency as a CTM.

 Build a network with other Clinical Trial Managers and ask about tools and resources that make the job easier.
-Many CTMs use CRA Audit Notes, PM General Task List (which is also available as a digital download), and other time-saving tools from ClinEssentials to increase their efficiency and organization.
+Many CTMs use the PM General Task List (which is also available as a digital download), and other time-saving tools from ClinEssentials to increase their efficiency and organization.

-When you are able to do your work in less time, you have more time for the other things in your life!
+When you can do your work in less time, you have more time for the other things in your life!

 - Choose a time of day to turn off your phone and computer!